ralacerda/online-resources-api/README.md

 This express API provides a collection of mostly free online resources for developers, including free fonts, open source icons, and CC0 illustrations.
 It aims to assist developers in easily finding and accessing these valuable resources.

-The API is currently hosted on Render, while the Mongo Database is hosted on Mongo Atlas.
-Both are using Free Tiers, so please be patient if response times are slightly slower.
+The API is currently hosted on Render and in an AWS EC2 Instance, while the Mongo Database is hosted on Mongo Atlas.
+I'm using Free Tiers, so please be patient if response times are slightly slower.
+Using the AWS endpoint should be faster but it's only avaliable through HTTP.
 The API includes headers for a 4-hour cache, ensuring efficient retrieval of resources.

 Please refer to the API reference below for instructions on how to use the API effectively.